apache/nuttx/configs/stm3240g-eval/README.txt

           top-level TODO file).
 Without these NSH commands, there is no use for networking in this configuration.

        b.
-The NxConsole windows are disabled.
-There are also issues with the NxConsole build now (see the top-level TODO file).
+The NxTerm windows are disabled.
+There are also issues with the NxTerm build now (see the top-level TODO file).

        c.
 The initialization sequence is quite different:  NX and the touchscreen are initialized in kernel mode by logic in this src/